BonJovi1/CS7641/index.md

 #### Methods
 Unsupervised machine learning techniques offer a solution for organizing patients into sub-populations based on their medical history.
 A previous study has proven clustering algorithms to be successful in identifying clinical sub-populations of Alzheimer’s disease patients [2].
 A similar exploratory method will be applied to study patients with cardiovascular disease.
 Principal Component Analysis (PCA) and T-Distributed Stochastic Neighbor Embedding (t-SNE) will be applied to produce independent dimensionally-reduced versions of the original dataset.
-K-means and DBSCAN clustering algorithms will then be separably applied to the original dataset and the reduced dimensionality versions of the dataset.
+K-means and DBSCAN clustering algorithms will then be separably applied to reduced dimensionality versions of the dataset.
 The analysis which produces the most separable clusters will be selected for further statistical analysis to determine the characterizing features of each cluster.

 ##### Dimensionality Reduction